cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/shells/change-psql-directory.md

 ---
 layout: post
 template: one-col
-title: How to change the data directory for PostgreSQL
+title: Changing the PostgreSQL data directory
-categories: Tutorials
+categories: how-to-guides/databases
-lead: ""
+lead: "How to change the data directory used by PostgreSQL"
 legacy: false

 permalink: /:collection/:path